Backdoor (computing): Overview

-In general terms, the long dependency-chains in the modern, highly specialized technological economy and innumerable human-elements process control-points make it difficult to conclusively pinpoint responsibility at such time as a covert backdoor becomes unveiled.

-Even direct admissions of responsibility must be scrutinized carefully if the confessing party is beholden to other powerful interests.

 Examples

 Worms

 Many computer worms, such as Sobig and Mydoom, install a backdoor on the affected computer (generally a PC on broadband running Microsoft Windows and Microsoft Outlook).
 Such backdoors appear to be installed so that spammers can send junk e-mail from the infected machines.
 Others, such as the Sony/BMG rootkit, placed secretly on millions of music CDs through late 2005, are intended as DRM measures—and, in that case, as data-gathering agents, since both surreptitious programs they installed routinely contacted central servers.

 A sophisticated attempt to plant a backdoor in the Linux kernel, exposed in November 2003, added a small and subtle code change by subverting the revision control system.
 In this case, a two-line change appeared to check root access permissions of a caller to the sys_wait4 function, but because it used assignment = instead of equality checking ==, it actually granted permissions to the system.
 This difference is easily overlooked, and could even be interpreted as an accidental typographical error, rather than an intentional attack.